Why This Relationship is Critical for the Success of Both Organizations

 From publications to events (and increasingly, even podcasts and other digital media like those from the New Mexico Hospital Association), associations provide immense resources related to healthcare topics and other educational information applicable to several roles and responsibilities within the hospitals or health systems.
 Additionally, hospital associations provide seemingly innumerable opportunities for disparate hospital teams to come together and become familiar with the work being done within each organization.
 Often at annual conferences and user groups, opportunities for continuing education and ACHE credits are available.
 These targeted opportunities are of significant value to those working in healthcare because they provide updated information around advocacy efforts and the political climate as well as benchmarking and case studies for what is going on within other organizations.
 These efforts and shared information are a common thread joining peers and contemporaries in healthcare, as they provide reasons to spend time together and unite around common causes.
 Moreover, state hospital associations often give healthcare organizations access to technical assistance, training, and learning collaboration across a wide range of topics.

 Associations also offer the opportunity for professional development and job networking.
 Members can gain leadership experience and make connections by sitting on association boards; many states have various boards focusing on unique topics.
 Some associations even have professional development tracks available for members.
 Finally, association membership provides a way for hospitals to gain recognition for the work they are doing.
-Whether focused on particular initiatives like reducing maternal mortality and morbidity or celebrating more widely visible topics like hospital leadership recognition, association members have numerous opportunities to share the good work taking place within their walls.
+Whether focused on particular initiatives or celebrating more widely visible topics like hospital leadership recognition, association members have numerous opportunities to share the good work taking place within their walls.

 Reason 3: Data Services